 Grasshopper tries to find the balance between urban/edgy and up-market.
 Generally, it manages to mix the themes with success from the décor to the glassware (old jars and beakers), but it does go a little too abstract at times.
 Some interesting concoctions on the cocktail menu start at $15, while those with a bit stronger will cost closer to $20.
 Don't drink too many as you may have difficultly remembering what you've had: the cocktails are numbered but not named.
 Also, if you're watching your drinks, the measurements used may provide another a test: a jigger is 1.5 standard shots (45ml), a pony is 30ml and a tablespoon is half that (15-20ml).
 So you'll be confronted with a menu that will list, for example, '#65'.
 Its ingredients are: '6 leaves of Mint, 1 jigger of Cachaca, 1 tablespoon of Ginger Cordial, 1 pony of fresh White Grapefruit and 2 jiggers of Tonic'.
 Doing the maths, plus knowing that Cachaca is the Brazilian equivalent of white rum and you'll end up with a take on the classic Caipirinha which is more bitter than sour.
 In the end, this kind of menu presentation seems a bit too indulgent and convoluted: drink selection should be clear and create a level of anticipation, not leave you confused or using your smartphone to understand what you are chosing between.

 In brief: GrasshopperBest things: Sitting in the laneway on busy nights Don't miss: Unique glassware for cocktails Ideal for: Small groups, catch-ups with friends, dates Date tip: Laneway, when it's open or the right hand side of the bar and tables at back left.
 Gripe: Cocktail menu seems intentionally difficult to understand.
 Opening of laneway area is sporadic and the outdoor seating (ie crates) is uncomfortable after a few minutes.
 Rating: 6/10

-Last updated: March 2013
+Last updated: August 2017